Rajiv Gandhi: Early life and career

 During Gandhi's time at Cambridge, his mother and D'Rozario remained concerned about his well-being.
 D'Rozario, who along with his wife Sophy often hosted Gandhi at their Finchley home, took Gandhi to task for his inattention towards his studies.
 Despite his support, Gandhi failed end-of-year exams and left Trinity in 1965 without a degree, though he kept in touch with his former mentor in his retirement.
 In 1966 he began a course in mechanical engineering at Imperial College London, but also failed to complete it.
 Gandhi really was not studious enough, as he went on to admit later.

 Gandhi returned to India in 1966, the year his mother became prime minister.
 He went to Delhi and became a member of the Flying Club, where he trained as a pilot.
 In 1970, he was employed as a pilot by Indian Airlines; unlike Sanjay, he did not exhibit any interest of joining politics.
-In 1968, after three years of courtship, he married Edvige Antonia Albina Màino, who changed her name to Sonia Gandhi and made India her home.
-Their first child, a son, Rahul Gandhi was born in 1970.
-In 1972, the couple had a daughter, Priyanka Gandhi, who married Robert Vadra.
+In 1968, after three years of courtship, he married Sonia Màino.
+Their first child, a son, Rahul was born in 1970.
+In 1972, the couple had a daughter, Priyanka, who married Robert Vadra.
 Gandhi was a friend of Amitabh Bachchan, and was familiar with Bachchan even before he launched his acting career.
 Rajiv, Sanjay and Bachchan spent time together when Bachchan was student in Delhi University and a resident of New Delhi.
-In the 1980s, Bachchan would enter politics to support his friend, Gandhi.
+In the 1980s, Bachchan entered politics to support Gandhi.

 Entry into politics

 On 23 June 1980, Rajiv's younger brother Sanjay Gandhi died unexpectedly in an aeroplane crash.
 At that time, Rajiv Gandhi was in London as part of his foreign tour.
 Hearing the news, he returned to Delhi and cremated Sanjay's body.
 As per Agarwal, in the week following Sanjay's death, Shankaracharya Swami Shri Swaroopanand, a saint from Badrinath, visited the family's house to offer his condolences.
 He advised Rajiv not to fly aeroplanes and instead "dedicate himself to the service of the nation".
-70 members of the Congress party signed a proposal and went to Indira, urging Rajiv to enter politics.
+Seventy members of the Congress party signed a proposal and went to Indira, urging Rajiv to enter politics.
 Indira told them it was Rajiv's decision whether to enter politics.
 When he was questioned about it, he replied, "If my mother gets help from it, then I will enter politics".
 Rajiv entered politics on 16 February 1981, when he addressed a national farmers' rally in Delhi.
 During this time, he was still an employee of Air India.